ItayHadas/ItayHadas.github.io/_projects/inprogress.md

 ---
 layout: page
-title: The Projects Page is Work in Progress
+title: The Projects Page is a Work in Progress
-description: The Projects Page is Work in Progress
+description: The Projects Page is a Work in Progress
 img: assets/img/work-in-progress.jpg
 importance: 1
 category: Research